mholling/nswtopo/README.markdown

     - pdf
     - map
     - prj
-    - wld

 These file extensions produce the following file formats:

 * `png`, `gif` and `jpg` are common raster image formats.
 PNG is recommended.
 JPG is not recommended, as it not suited to line art and produces ugly artefacts.
 * `tif` yields a TIFF image, a raster format commonly required by print shops.
 Additional [GeoTIFF](http://en.wikipedia.org/wiki/GeoTIFF) metadata is also included in the image, allowing it to be used in any GIS software which supports GeoTIFF.
 * `kmz` is a map format used with [Google Earth](http://earth.google.com) and for publishing interactive maps on the web.
-(This would be useful for publishing rogaine map and NavLight data.)
+(This would be useful for publishing a rogaine map with NavLight data.)
 * `pdf` is the well-known document format.
+Map data will be preserved in vector form within the PDF.
-* `map` specifies the [OziExplorer](http://www.oziexplorer.com/) map file format.
+* `map` specifies the [OziExplorer](http://www.oziexplorer.com/) map file format (using the PNG image as the companion raster).
-* `prj` gives a simple text file containing the map's projection as a [PROJ.4](http://trac.osgeo.org/proj/) string
+* `prj` produces a simple text file containing the map's projection as a [PROJ.4](http://trac.osgeo.org/proj/) string.
-* `wld` yields a corresponding [ESRI world file](http://en.wikipedia.org/wiki/World_file) for the map raster, and may be used in conjunction with the projection file to georeference the image.

-Some of the above formats can have options associated with them, as follows:

-* By default, the PDF format maintains the map data in vector form.
-By specifying `pdf: raster` you can instead embed the map in the PDF as a raster image:
+If you make manual edits to the master SVG map, you can regenerate any other output formats you have specified simply by deleting those files, then running the script again to recreate them.

+The raster image formats (PNG, GIF, JPG, TIFF and KMZ) will render at 300 pixels-per-inch (ppi) resolution by default.
+You can easily override this default however.
+For example, say a high-resolution, 600-ppi TIFF is desired for printing, and a more modest 200-ppi KMZ for publishing on the web:

     formats:
+    - tif: 600
+    - kmz: 200

+You can also specify an output resolution for the PDF format, in which case the PDF will render as an embedded raster image (instead of vector data):

+    formats:
-        - pdf: raster
+    - pdf: 600

-  (This option can increase the PDF file size, but has the benefit of a guaranteeing the map's final appearance; it should be considered if the map is being sent as PDF to a print shop.)
+(This option will likely produce a larger PDF file, but guarantees the map's final appearance; it should be considered if the map is being sent as PDF to a print shop.)

-* Projection formats other than PROJ.4 are available.
+Finally, projection formats other than PROJ.4 are available.
 Any of the [format options listed here](http://www.gdal.org/gdalsrsinfo.html) may be specified; for example, the projection may be desired in [well-known text](http://en.wikipedia.org/wiki/Well-known_text) format:

     formats:
     - prj: wkt

-(Note that if if you make manual edits to the master SVG map, you can regenerate any other output formats you have specified simply by deleting those files, then running the script again to regenerate them.)
+If you select `prj` as an output, a corresponding [ESRI world file](http://en.wikipedia.org/wiki/World_file) will be produced for each raster image.
+The world file may be used in conjunction with the projection file to georeference the image.
+(World file extensions for PNG, GIF, JPG and TIFF are `.pgw`, `.gfw`, `.jgw` and `.tfw`, respectively.)

 ## Producing Raster Images